Adventure Tourism

 • Market-ready adventure tourism products that can be marketed by South African Tourism, Provincial and Local Tourism Authorities, and the private sector.

-• Transformation through the provision of technical and training assistance to new and emerging black-owned adventure tourism operators.
+• Transformation through providing technical and training assistance to new and emerging black-owned adventure tourism operators.

 • Improved market access by developing adventure products with a comparative advantage internationally.